Buck Danny: Francis Bergèse, 1996–2008

 Apart from skirting today's hot-button topics and naming states and events by name, something that would be absolutely taboo in a scenario by Jean-Michel Charlier, there are several other differences between the two authors: Under Bergèse, both Buck Danny and Jerry Tumbler seem to mellow a bit and on several occasions Buck actually shows genuine caring, if not fatherly, feelings for Cindy McPherson.
 The most important change is however in the behavior of Sonny Tuckson who more than often reacts with outrage to perceived injustice.
-In this he has become the inner voice of Bergèse himself: When Sony asks in 'Ghost Squadron' "Why isn't the world doing anything?" it is Bergese's question to the reader just as much as it is Sonny's question to Buck.
+In this he has become the inner voice of Bergèse himself: When Sonny asks in 'Ghost Squadron' "Why isn't the world doing anything?" it is Bergèse's question to the reader just as much as it is Sonny's question to Buck.

 7 albums between 1996 and 2008 make for a bit less than two years per album.
 About twice as long as Charlier and Hubinon took.
 This shows in the artwork: planes, ships and other technical details are as realistic as ever and the characters, especially Buck, do not only seem to be realistically drawn but also lifelike, compared to the sometimes wooden face and straight-as-a-rod postures drawn by Hubinon.

 In 2008, after writing his 12th Buck Danny album, (Porté disparu / Reported Missing) the 52nd in the series), Francis Bergèse, now 67 announced his retirement.

 Winis & Zumbiehl 2013-

 In May 2010 it was announced that the Buck Danny series will continue with an all new team of writer Frédéric Zumbiehl and artist Fabrice Lamy.
 Lamy is known up to now for drawing the realistic western comic strip Colt Walker while Zumbiehl bursted into the scene in 2007 with the one-shot album Team Rafale: a yarn about industrial espionage and economic warfare surrounding the Rafale fighter.
-In lay-out, Rafale closely follows the later Bergese albums with their combination of flying, crime and politics and, apart of the flying taking part in a French plane for the French military, similarity between this album and Buck Danny is abound.
+In lay-out, Rafale closely follows the later Bergèse albums with their combination of flying, crime and politics and, a part of the flying taking part in a French plane for the French military, similarities between this album and Buck Danny abound.

 As per December 2013 publisher Dupuis announced that album no. 53 was made available in Belgium and the Netherlands.
 It is written by Frederic Zumbiehl and artist is Francis Winis, who apparently has taken over from Lamy.
 Reasons for this are unknown.